tryigit/PlayIntegrityFix/README.md

 > This module permanently removes Magisk 32bit support!
 The only way to restore 32bit is to reinstall magisk and reinstall other zygisk modules.
 So, install it with this in mind.

 > [!CAUTION]
-> PIFS So the strong version is very dangerous and may cause bootloop after rom update.
-Please uninstall the module and reinstall it later when flashing the ROM update.
-We do not accept liability.
+> PIFS version is dangerous and may cause bootloop after rom update.
+Please uninstall the module when updating the rom and re-flash it after rom update.
+We do not accept responsibility.

 # China?
 Since all users generally use this module, China Rom developments are integrated into this module.
 So this module is recommended for China Rom.